 Architect: Burnham and Root

-Location: 155 North Clark Street at NE corner of W. Randolph Street
+Location: Northeast corner of Randolph and State Street

 “The Masonic Temple was a true landmark skyscraper, one of the most noted business buildings of the age.
 Despite its beauty and size, despite its height and innovations, this grand old lady was demolished in 1939 without much battle or notice.
 At that time, in Chicago, damage was done to America.
 What shame was visited upon that city and upon us all.

 “Arthur Rubloff, founder and owner of the “largest property brokerage and management ﬁrm in Chicago and one of the largest in the world,” was the antagonist.
 A sad commentary on historic preservation in Chicago surfaced and was revealed by the following:

 “No hero to preservationists, Rubloff had also been responsible for the 1939 demolition of Burnham and Root’s Masonic Temple Building, at the northeast corner of State and Randolph, to make way for an architecturally undistinguished low-rise building.
 When challenged on the point, Rubloff would respond that, in his opinion, the only old building in Illinois worth preserving was Abraham Lincoln’s home in Springﬁeld.”

 “Such were the opinions of too many real estate men – and women – then, and unfortunately, still.